wisniewskikr/rep_examples_aem/aem-example-helloworld/README.md

 ===========

-This is Hello World project for CQ.
+This is Hello World project for Aem.
 This project consists of two pages:
 - input page		: user types here his name;
 - output page		: text "Hello World <user_name>" is displayed here.